ali4zimi/challenge_2/README.md

 #### Enemies
 Currently, moves randomly since the algorithm is not complete and working on it, but it will be enhanced in the future to include pathfinding algorithms for better movement.

+### Roadmap
+- **Multiple Enemies:** Add various enemy types with different AI behaviors and spawn mechanics.

+- **Bomb Animation:** Implement bomb countdown and explosion animations for better visual feedback.

+- **Map Designer:** Create an interface for designing custom maps that can be saved and played.

+- **Improve Pathfinding:** Enhance enemy navigation with advanced algorithms like A* or BFS.

+- **Voice Controls:** Expand voice commands, such as saying “abracadabra” to destroy all enemies.